 Integrity is complicated to secure with new technologies unveiled at record speeds and the increased prevalence of third-party vendors.

-In fact, requests for SOC 2 audits—which evaluate an organization’s information systems relevant to security, availability, processing integrity, confidentiality, or privacy—are increasing in tandem with the IT industry’s growth.
+In fact, requests for SOC 2 reports—which evaluate an organization’s information systems relevant to security, availability, processing integrity, confidentiality, or privacy—are increasing in tandem with the IT industry’s growth.

 For technology companies, the main issues driving adoption of SOC reporting include the following: